Andrew Thomas Monarch

 Healthcare

-Our local hospital has been operating at a loss of about $4 million a year since 2021 and from July to Nov.
-2025, has lost more than $3 million - All while the average cost of health insurance sits around 8% of our median household income.
+From July to Nov.
+2025, has lost more than $3 million - All while the average cost of health insurance sits around 15% of our median household income.
 Y'all, that's not going to work.
 Access to specialized care is only going to shrink and we need to act, now.

 Education

 Public education is still under attack all while AI & automation are changing the workforce faster than we can keep up.
-Instead of focusing on ways to get public money into private institutions or trying to convince us "inclusion" is a bad thing, we need to focus supporting our educators & maximizing accessibility for every income level and modernizing our programs .The resources we put into education should matches today’s economy, not yesterday’s talking points.
+Instead of focusing on ways to get public money into private institutions or trying to convince us "inclusion" is a bad thing, we need to focus supporting our educators & maximizing accessibility for every income level and modernizing our programs .The resources we put into education should match today’s economy, not yesterday’s talking points.

 Cost of Living